kshannon-ucsd/cogs8/pages/syllabus.md

 | Intro Python Activities                       |               10 |                 10 |
 | Bonus                                         |              N/A |        3 bonus pts |

-- **Final exam date**: No final exam, only a final group project presentation in week 10 and a report due during finals week.
+- **Final exam date**: No final exam, only a final group project presentation/demo in week 10 and a report due during finals week.
 - Your letter grade will be determined using the [standard grading scale](https://pages.stolaf.edu/dietz/typical-grading-scale/).
-Grades are not rounded up, that's why we have included 2 bonus points.
+Grades are not rounded up, that's why we have included bonus points.

 ### Regrade Policy